 Education portfolio

-RMIT University, part of Communication Design Studies lecture series, 2022
+Lecture for RMIT University as part of the Communication Design Studies lecture series

 “This poster is a product of collective world-making, the sort of collectivity which moves every one of us, as individuals and as a culture, and is transformative.”—Avram Finkelstein.